-Among the academic programs accredited by professional organizations are: the Physician Assistant Program, accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) (see page 365 and 371 for full accreditation information) and the Athletic Training Program, accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Among the academic programs accredited by professional organizations are: the Physician Assistant Program, accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) and the Athletic Training Program, accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 In addition, the Major in Chemistry is accredited by the American Chemical Society.
 The William G. McGowan School of Business is accredited by AACSB-International - The Association to Advance Collegiate Schools of Business.
 The Education Department Teacher Preparation Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).